MagaluCloud/magalu/mgc/cli/docs/domains/verify.md

 -t, --cli.timeout duration     If > 0, it's the timeout for the action execution.
 It's specified as numbers and unit suffix.
                                Valid unit suffixes: ns, us, ms, s, m and h.
-Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
+Examples: 300ms, 1m30s --debug                    Display detailed log information at the debug level --env enum                 Environment to use (one of "pre-prod" or "prod") (default "prod") --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 You can use 'yaml', 'json' or 'table'.
 -r, --raw                      Output raw data, without any formatting or coloring
+    --server-url uri           Manually specify the server to use
 ```